2DMAT/odatse-STR/doc/en/source/tutorial/pamc.rst

 - ``dimension`` is the number of variables you want to optimize.
 In this case, specify ``2`` because it optimizes two variables.

 - ``output_dir`` is the name of directory for the outputs.
 If it is omitted, the results are written in the directory in which the program is executed.

-``[solver]`` section specifies the solver to use inside the main program and its settings.

-- See the minsearch tutorial.

 ``[algorithm]`` section sets the algorithm to use and its settings.